SorenEricMent/Servsync/README.md

  This will be executed at last

 ## as Master
- You can set what folders or certain files to sync, Servsync will automatically generate a Map File to tell Slave Servers what to download.
+ You can set what folders or certain files to sync, for folders, Servsync will automatically generate a Map File to tell Slave Servers what to download.

- A server could be Master and Slave, You can set files a VersionStamp, to ensure that the newest file is synced.
+ A server could be Master and Slave in the meantime, You can set files a VersionStamp, to ensure that the newest file is synced.

  For first time, files will be initalized with a VersionStamp of 1.